Eddayy/Eddayy.github.io/src/markdown/Resume.md

 **Interest**
 ---------
 I enjoy traveling, reading books, watching movies, going to gym and playing video games on my free time.
 I have an interest in history and enjoy reading or watching the alternate history genre.
 Also listen to several podscast like cgpgrey, freakonomics, any gimlet series and 99% invisible.
 Psycho-physiological economics is a subject that I’m also interested in.
 Knowing the way people react to decisions and ways to influence behaviors can help shape designing economic systems in blockchain.
-People can change and as a person I am always evolving so my interest and hobbies may change as the writing of this. (written in May 2018)
+People can change and as a person I am always evolving so my interest and hobbies may change as of the writing of this. (written in May 2018)